 Our services provide a complete pathway for our residents and range from young people’s transitional services, residential treatment and care settings with intensive staff support, less intensive ongoing treatment in shared supported living environments, and self-contained flats with therapeutic support where residents hold their own tenancies.

 Residential Recovery Communities

 Our CQC registered residential recovery communities provide intensive 24-hour staff support for adults experiencing mental health problems.
 An intensive therapeutic programme provides structure and routine to enable individuals to make positive changes in their lives.
-Each community is overseen by a Manager and a fully-qualified Psychologist/psychotherapist.
+Each community is overseen by a Manager and a fully-qualified Psychologist/Psychotherapist.
 All residents have a named key worker who works with them to manage their treatment programme, and to identify and address their daily-living and psychosocial needs as they work towards a more satisfying interdependence through active engagement with domestic, vocational, educational and social activities in the house and in the community.

-These services typically support those who may have a history of multiple hospital admissions, placement breakdown, unresponsiveness to treatment, and who may have very complex needs, histories of trauma, and who may require a high level of support in many aspects of their life.
+These services typically support people who may have a history of multiple hospital admissions, placement breakdown, unresponsiveness to treatment, and who may have very complex needs, histories of trauma, and who may require a high level of support in many aspects of their life.

 Our supported living services offer two tiers of support for adults with mental health needs who may require varying levels of support.

 Therapeutic Supported Living